SAP-archive/teched2021-DEV161/exercises/exC/README.md

 By connecting the dots (literally) you implement the behavior of your app.
 Essentially, we just said that if "Select Date"-button has been tapped, open the Pick datetime dialog.

 The dialog needs some mandatory inputs as you can see on the right hand side, in the PROPERTIES pane.
-Le'ts provide these values.
+Let's provide these values.

 Click on the "ABC" button under "Minimum date", click "Formula" and select the "" formular to provide a new one: